-- The guaranteed support level for students with only RA and TA support is $22,000 (MSc) and $23,000 (PhD) for current year.
-This minimum assumes 2 TAs and 3 terms of AIS, and does not include possible Donor Awards.
+- The guaranteed support level for students with only RA and TA support is $22,147 (MSc) and $23,147 (PhD) for current year.
+This minimum assumes 1 TA, and does not include possible Donor Awards.
 Our current support levels are usually above these minimum levels.
-For 2011-2012, the average funding support for graduate students was above $25,000.
+For 2013-2014, the average funding support for graduate students was above $25,000.

-- Normally a student assumes 1 TA each for Fall and Spring term.
-Where as a student who holds a fellowship i.e. NSERC/UVF/FQRNT and applies for yet is not granted a 2nd TA, the student will then receive a topup from the supervisor.
+- Normally a student assumes 1 TA in either the Fall and Spring term.
+Whereas a student who holds a fellowship i.e. NSERC/UVF/FQRNT and applies for yet is not granted a TA for Fall, Spring, or Summer term, the student will then receive a topup from the supervisor.
+Please note the student must apply for all three terms to be eligible for this topup.
 An NSERC holder may choose not to TA.